 Auto 5: Mobility Super-app Disruption

-The problem: Bad data
+The problem: Data gap

 The solution: Better data with a dataspace

-Better performance and experience
+Better user experience

-Real world test
+Real world test and results

 This project was realized as part of the Reallabor Hamburg project (RealLabHH) as a lab of the German Federal Government’s National Platform for Mobility (NPM) with funding from the German Federal Ministry for Digital and Transport.
 This demonstrator app with dataspace was tested with live data from mobility providers in RealLabHH, including Hamburger Hochbahn AG, Sixt, and Tier Mobility, and at the launch of the system by visitors to the ITS World Congress in Hamburg.
 The result of better data?
 Better mobility with 30% faster travel speeds and less CO2 emissions.
 In 2022, RealLabHH was awarded the “Real Laboratory Innovation Prize” by the Federal Ministry of Economics and Climate Action (link).